 Take a vacation without leaving town.
 Start by not telling everyone you'll be staying in town.
 To avoid the same-old same-old, consider decamping to a local hotel: It'll have a pool and still be cheaper than gas to get out of town.
 No shuttling between your home and the in-town hideaway, however, or you'll get sucked back into your everyday life.
 As for what to do, think how common it is for all of us to skip local sights that tourists come across the country to visit.
 Why not start by taking a gander at your home place with fresh eyes?

 Mixing up the routine is why we take vacations.
 Maybe that's why it's called re-creation.
 Be sure to involve the whole family in planning your in-town adventure.
 Unplug from your usual rat race, recharge a bit, and spend real time with loved ones.
 It could be your best vacation ever.

-Buy energy saver light bulbs.
-But still turn them off when you're not in the room!
+Buy energy saver light bulbs, and turn them off when you're not in the room.

 Drink tap water.
 Marin’s water is better regulated than bottled water.
 You can always install a filter if you want.
 Fill your own reusable bottle instead of using plastic.
 Get info on MMWD water.

 Take a walk around your neighbor-hood & meet your neighbors!
 Stronger community relationships make for a happier life.
 Everybody on a different schedule?
 Reach out to them online through Nextdoor.com.
 If you don't have a network in your neighborhood, start one.
 It's simple and a great way to stay in touch for emergencies, parties, equipment sharing, carpooling, tracking lost pets and much more.